himurali/questdb.io/docs/she-cycles/vision.md

 ## Ecosystem

+GOvernment has questions.
+Women have answers.
+Too often, Givernments  and Execution  waste time and money creating   services that don't meaningfully impact women' lives.
+Why?
+Because they never bothered to ask Women.

+Womens Insights are here :

+Co-designing the Future of Mobility

+Kindful mobility

 Ecosystem Map of Active Mobility - We describe all the entities, flows and relationships that characterize the surrounding ecosystem.
  ![](https://i.imgur.com/19wQcuK.png)
 1. Identify all players and entities involved in the service supply and delivery.